lukasnxyz/powereg/README.md

 #### TODO to v1
 - [X] Separate CPU and battery configs
-- [ ] Non fatal errors shouldn't crash
+- [X] Non fatal errors shouldn't crash
+- [X] Thinkpad ACPI check only for now
-- [ ] Thinkpad ACPI check as well as only support amd for now
+- [ ] only support amd for now check
 - [ ] Event loop better and proper events
-- [ ] TUI displaying all information
+- [X] TUI displaying all information